 During course implementation and instruction, collegial assistance is available from faculty members who have already offered AMS Ocean Studies.
 Also, AMS science educators will answer any questions on all aspects of course delivery and content.
 This course enables faculty members to expand and/or update their curriculum and join the ranks of colleagues teaching with the latest technology.

-Textbook - The full-color, hardcover, 15 chapter Ocean Studies: Introduction to Oceanography Second Edition (© 2008) text features up-to-date comprehensive descriptions of oceanographic phenomena and research topics from an Earth System perspective.
-Oceanographers M. Grant Gross of Washington College (MD) and Elizabeth Gross of the Scientific Committee on Oceanic Research were major contributors to the writing of the textbook's first edition.
-The editor for the second edition of the text is Joseph M. Moran (AMS education program), author of several leading meteorology and environmental science textbooks at the introductory college level.
+Textbook - The full-color, hardcover, 15 chapter Ocean Studies: Introduction to Oceanography Third Edition (© 2011) text features up-to-date comprehensive descriptions of oceanographic phenomena and research topics from an Earth System perspective.
 Topical coverage is similar to that found in most introductory oceanography texts.
 The textbook contains ten Questions for Review and ten Critical Thinking Questions per chapter.

-At the instructor's option, the Ocean Studies textbook may be used as part of the turnkey AMS Ocean Studies course package (including the Investigations Manual, globe, and Course Website) or by itself.
-Textbook-Only users have access to a special Internet website that delivers the Weekly Ocean News and current ocean products.
-A license is not required for this text-only option.
+At the instructor's option, the Ocean Studies textbook may be used as part of the turnkey AMS Ocean Studies course package (including the Investigations Manual and RealTime Ocean Portal), by itself, or in combination with the Portal to help facilitate current ocean discussions.

 >>Go to the Ocean Studies Textbook page to view the table of contents and a sample chapter.